 9. Technical Information

-Any technical information about the site activity outlined in Method Statement should be described in detail in a way that it is understood by every site employee concern.
+Any technical information about the site activity outlined in Method Statement should be described in detail in a way that is understood by every site employee’s concern.

-The emergency layout and its plan of every activity involves should include and describe in detailed according to the following categories:
+The emergency arrangement or layout and its plan of every activity involves should include and describe in detailed according to the following categories:

 - Fire Precautions